 (REFERENDUM FINAL RULE)

-NOTE TO REVIEWER: This Supporting Statement seeks the Office of Management and Budget’s (OMB) approval for a producer ballot to be used during an upcoming referendum conducted by the Agricultural Marketing Service (AMS).
+NOTE TO REVIEWER: The proposed rule package and 60 day notice contained burden for the referendum procedures and the marketing order forms.
+This submission and its supporting statement seeks the Office of Management and Budget’s (OMB) approval only of burden for the producer ballot to be used during an upcoming referendum conducted by the Agricultural Marketing Service (AMS).
 The vote will determine pecan producers’ level of support on whether to implement a Federal marketing order for pecans.
-AMS will subsequently submit additional forms for OMB’s consideration if the results of the referendum show producer support for the marketing order.
+If the results of the referendum show producer support for the marketing order AMS will subsequently submit another revised package to include the additional marketing order forms and burden for OMB’s approval.

 JUSTIFICATION